 Disinfection

-• Water is disinfected to ensure that any remaining harmful pathogens are destroyed.
+• Water is disinfected to destroy harmful pathogens.

-• The effluent wastewater is then safe and meets all Ministry standards to be returned to the natural environment.
+• The treated wastewater is then safe and meets all Ministry standards to be returned to the natural environment.

 • In most plants, some of the water is recycled within the facility for internal process use.